 (i) Appraisal of the individual through: testing includes the development of a framework for understanding the individual, methods of data-gathering and interpretation, case study approaches, individual and group psychological and educational testing and the study of individual differences with consideration of ethnic, cultural and gender factors.

 (j) Research and evaluation: Includes statistics, research design, the development of research and demonstration proposals, as well as the development and evaluation of program objectives.

 (k) Professional, legal, and ethical: includes the study of professional counseling organizations, codes of ethics, legal considerations, standards of preparation, certification and licensure including the Ohio licensure law, and the professional role identity of counselors.

-(5) In addition, either as a part of the applicant's master degree or after the award of the degree, a minimum of thirty quarter hours, or twenty semester hours, of instruction acceptable to the board and represented by at least one graduate course in each of the following areas:
+(5) In addition, either as a part of the applicant's master degree or after the award of the degree, coursework shall include training in the following areas of instruction acceptable to the board and represented by at least one graduate course in each of the following areas:

 (a) Clinical psychopathology, personality, and abnormal behavior: includes the study of abnormal behavior, personality disorders, and psychopathological conditions specific to developmental phases through out the life span, and their application to counseling practice.

 (b) Evaluation of mental and emotional status: includes the use of assessment procedures in diagnosis and treatment planning.
 Focuses on the administering and interpreting individual and group standardized tests of mental ability, and personality and measurement.

 (c) Diagnosis of mental and emotional disorders: includes the appropriate use of the current edition of the "Diagnostic and Statistical Manual for Mental Disorders", and an understanding of the "International Classification of Diseases".
 Focuses on conducting mental status examinations, and on the development and recognition of a framework for identifying symptomology, etiology and psychodynamics of mental and emotional disorders.